NeKzor/autorender/README.md

   https://raw.githubusercontent.com/NeKzor/autorender/main/setup.ts --prod
 ```

+> Note: The setup does not ask for b2 credentials which means that the `.env.server` file has to be modified manually.

 Running `deno task up` will start all containers.
 The official autorender images are pulled from Docker Hub.
 See
 [deploy.yml](/.github/workflows/deploy.yml) for an example on how to deploy images.

 When deploying an update to the server all repository files can be re-synced with `deno task prod:sync`.
+This mainly
+includes `deno.json`, `deno.lock` and `storage/files`.
+New keys in `.env` files have to be added manually.

 ### Clients